Andrew's Station, Los Angeles County, California

 "Mr. W. A. Brophy writes from Andrew's Station to the Herald as follows: 'After passing the great tunnel, the first station is Andrew's Station.
 There is a switch here for loading freight, principally oil, the refinery being near.
 The beautiful valley of the Santa Clara river stretches out from here for many miles, covered with a growth of white oak timber, and fringed by low hills.
 This magnificent domain is the property of H. M. Newhall, of San Francisco, the celebrated auctioneer, and it is covered by vast herds of cattle and sheep.'"

-Nearby, a new refinery was built as a replacement to the one at Lyon's Station.
+Nearby, a new refinery was being built as a replacement to the one at Lyon's Station.
 The Lompoc Record of May 12, 1877, stated that "A new refinery will at once be built".
 The San Francisco Chronicle of May 28, 1877 reported that:

 "The new still being put up at Andrews Station has a capacity of 120 barrels per day, and the works are being constructed so that five more stills of like capacity can be added without having to increase the size of condensers, agitators or buildings.
 The various portions of the refinery are being admirably constructed to guard against fire, being so isolated that in the event of one portion taking fire, no danger would occur to the whole.
 The barreling house is to be situated upon the siding which the railroad company have put in here, and will be 1000 feet from the stills, the oil coming down from the agitator in pipes, and can be loaded by quantity."